hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

     + the use the binary patterns of activation to reconstruct the data (blue arrow line)
     + feed pixel to make a binary decision about state 0 or 1
     + then reactivate the binary feature detectors using the reconstruction to activate rather than the data (the red arrow line)
-    + the weight changed by incrementing the weights between an active pixel or an active feature detector (green line) when the network is look at data
+    + the weight changed by incrementing the weights between an active pixel and an active feature detector (green line)
-    + low energy of the global configuration of the data and whatever hidden pattern w/ it
+    + when the network is looking at data, low energy of the global configuration of the data and whatever hidden pattern w/ it
-    + decrementing the weight btw active pixel and an active detector when reconstructing and raise the energy of the reconstruction
+    + decrementing the weight btw an active pixel and an active detector when reconstructing and raising the energy of the reconstruction
     + near the beginning of the learning, weights are random
     + the reconstruction will almost certainly have lower energy than the data
     + the reconstruction is what the network likes to reproduce on the visible units given the hidden pattern of activity
-    + the model likes to reproduce patterns w/ low anager according to the energy function
+    + the model likes to reproduce patterns w/ low energy according to the energy function
-    + learning is to change the weights $\to$ data is low energy
+    + learning to change the weights $\to$ data w/ low energy
     + reconstructions of the data are generally higher energy
   + the weights of the 50 feature detectors
     + start w/ small random weights to break symmetry (fig.a)